-The Simulation Data Inspector tool provides the capability to inspect and compare time series data.
-There are several methods for launching the Simulation Data Inspector tool, see Open the Simulation Data Inspector Tool to choose the method that best supports your workflow.
+The Simulation Data Inspector provides the capability to inspect and compare time series data.
+There are several methods for launching the Simulation Data Inspector, see Open the Simulation Data Inspector to choose the method that best supports your workflow.
 The Simulation Data Inspector window includes the following elements:

 Three tabs: Inspect Signals, Compare Signals, and Compare Runs

 The Signal Browser table appears on each of the three tabs.
 You can customize the information displayed in the Signal Browser table by performing the following tasks:

 The Plot View displays in the right pane of the Simulation Data Inspector.
 To modify a plot, refer to the following: